Don Cone: Early career

 Around 1950, Don joined the Jet Propulsion Laboratory in Pasadena, California as a technician in order to better financially support his family.
-In the 1954, Don moved to Palo Alto to work as a technician for SRI; he initially worked in the Poulter Laboratory performing high-speed photography to support research into the use of explosives in oil exploration.
+In 1954, Don moved to Palo Alto to work as a technician for SRI; he initially worked in the Poulter Laboratory performing high-speed photography to support research into the use of explosives in oil exploration.
 He moved to the Communication and Propagation Lab, which split in 1961; he stayed in communications.
 In that lab, he did a significant amount of international travelling to build equipment and perform antenna measurements.

 Later career

 As part of the DARPA project to connect the disparate computers at its various contractors, there was a push to build a mobile packet radio laboratory to house a node of the early network, partly to simulate the needs of in-the-field military to connect to the network, and partly to test internetworking - connecting different communications protocols via the internet protocol suite.

-The Packet Radio Van, designed by Don Cone, resembled a bread van and contained all of the equipment needed to be an ARPANET node via packet radio.
-Other equipment included a shielded generator, flexible equipment racks, and air conditioning.
+The Packet Radio Van, designed by Don Cone, was a large GMC van and contained all of the equipment needed to be an ARPANET node via packet radio.
+Other equipment included a shielded generator, a DEC LSI-11 16-bit minicomputer, flexible equipment racks, and air conditioning.
 Due to his contributions around that time, Cone was promoted to Research Engineer.

 Cone retired from SRI in the early 1990s, and focused on his love of photography; he embraced digital photography when that technology developed.
 He died of pancreatic and lung cancer on April 7, 2011.